London with Kids: The Complete Family Guide to the British Capital

 Practical Tips and Timing

-A few final pieces of wisdom from one mom to another, earned through trial and error on London streets.
+A few final pieces of wisdom from one mum to another, earned through trial and error on London streets.

 Visit from late April through early June for the best family experience.
 UK schools are still in session, which means dramatically smaller crowds at every attraction.
 The weather is mild, daylight stretches late into the evening, and parks are in full bloom.

 Build your itinerary around one major attraction per day.
-I know it is tempting to cram everything in, but children under ten maintain focus for about 60 to 90 minutes at museums before they need an outdoor break.
+I know it's tempting to cram everything in, but children under ten maintain focus for about 60 to 90 minutes at museums before they need an outdoor break.
 Plan one big museum or attraction in the morning, lunch out, then a park or playground in the afternoon.
-You will see less on paper and enjoy more in practice.
+You'll see less on paper and enjoy more in practice.
+Why hadn't anyone told me this on our first trip?
+We tried to do four things in a day and Henry melted down by lunch.

 Download the Citymapper app before you arrive.
-It is far more useful than Google Maps for London public transport, showing real-time departures, step-free routes, and bus arrival times.
+It's far more useful than Google Maps for London public transport, showing real-time departures, step-free routes, and bus arrival times.
 It has saved us from many a wrong turn.

-Do not underestimate London parks.
+Don't underestimate London parks.
 St James's Park has pelicans your kids will not believe.
 Kensington Gardens has the Diana Memorial Playground.
 Regent's Park has a boating lake.
 Some of our best London memories are not from famous landmarks but from lazy afternoons letting the kids run free in green spaces while we sat on a bench with a coffee.
+(Quick warning: don't try to feed the swans by hand.
+London swans are technically property of the King and they know it.
+Gentler than the Salzburg ones, but still.)

-Save this guide for later Comfortable walking shoes are non-negotiable - European cities are best explored on foot.
-Bring a reusable water bottle - refilling at public fountains saves money and keeps everyone hydrated.
-Do not forget a travel adapter - European outlets are different from back home.
+Save this guide for later.
+Comfortable walking shoes are non-negotiable.
+Bring a reusable water bottle - tap water in London is fine and refilling at public fountains saves money.
+Don't forget a travel adapter - the UK uses Type G plugs (different from Continental Europe).
 Pack a compact first aid kit - cobblestone blisters are real.
 A good pair of kids headphones will keep everyone happy during travel days.

 European Travel Essentials